GPTIPS

 It is driven by the Hypothesis-ML machine learning engine

-It provides a new and unique approach for building accurate and intrinsically explainable non-linear regression models (XAI)
+It provides a unique approach for building accurate and intrinsically explainable non-linear regression models (XAI)

 A workaround is to install a version of MATLAB prior to R2018a alongside your current version, check if your MATLAB license allows this (it probably does).